Visual brand language: Product attributes

 Product attributes are meant to highlight and describe the uniqueness of a brand.
 This can be achieved through a variety of ways, however it must build upon an established brand personality as previously mentioned.
 Product attributes are the traits that distinguish a brand against its competitors.
 Starbucks has successfully established its brand personality through its customers who have described Starbucks synonymous to, "comfort, quality, and community."
 Starbucks coffee has achieved the attributes of their brand by understanding that their coffee was not the only key driver to their success.
 They focused on creating a comfortable atmosphere within the store known as the "Starbucks Experience," where both employee and customer come in for more than just coffee.
 Product attributes are meant to "deliver new ideas to existing products and services."

 Design principles

 Design principles are specific directions and objectives that designers can refer to when designing a product or platform.
-Designers accomplish this by further building upon the established product attributes with specific visual concepts that help guide the expression of a brand.
+In order to accomplish this, designers build on established product attributes with specific visual concepts that help guide brand expressions.
 This is the process of taking the product attributes and transforming them into a tangible and actionable item.
 For example, before designers work on designing a store for Starbucks, they are required to start their careers by working behind the counter.
 By understanding how the store layout works with both baristas and customers, designers can better create a workspace that is both aesthetic and functional.
 Howard Shultz, the CEO of Starbucks, is fond of saying that "retail is detail" and that if anything that goes overlooked customers become unhappy and costly errors occur.